stefaneichert/OpenLidarToolbox/README.md

 ## **ONE (One-step-processing)**

-This is an algorithm pipeline that takes an airborne LiDAR point cloud to produce all derivatives essential for archaeology and anyone interested in visual analysis of LiDAR data.
+This is an algorithm pipeline that takes an airborne LiDAR point cloud to produce all derivatives essential for archaeology and anyone interested in visual analysis of LiDAR data or uses it for topographic mapping.
 The pipeline introduces several additional steps compared to a traditional approach.
 The results are a moderate improvement in ground point classification (ASPRS class
 2) and a significant improvement in building classification (ASPRS class 6).
 The latter is particularly important for a DTM to be used for further processing.
 The overall improvements in the visual quality of the DFM are moderate, but still